RickyTheRacc/banana-for-everyone/README.md

 <p align="center">Run from it, dread it...
 Banana arrives just the same.</p>
 <p align="center"><i>By Bennooo and RickyTheRacc</i></p>

-### How to use:
+# How to use:
 - Download and open with GitHub Desktop
 - Open the project through IntelliJ
 - Run the gradle `build` task and wait
 - Use the jar from the `build/libs` folder

-### Will this get updates?
+## Will this get updates?
-Probably!
-Ricky is currently working on fixing bugs and learning Java, Ben is maybe working on new modules entirely?
-But those will be added at his leisure since this is no longer a necessity :pray:
+For the foreseeable future, yes!
+Ricky is currently working on learning Java and is starting by fixing bugs.
+Bennooo has some feature planned, but they will be added at his leisure as this is more of a passion project than a responsibility.
+If you have a cool idea or a module you wrote, feel free to open a Pull Request!

-### Personal Note From Ben:
+## Personal Note From Ben:
 This started off as a passion project just for me and necro, and I think it’s insane how far this actually went.
 From a meteor prefix to a skid to finally a masterpiece.
 Thank you all for supporting this project, shits unreal!
 Sad that this shit happened tho.

 B+ on top, All love <3  -ben

-#### B+ Discord: :heheheha: